-Although it should be common knowledge in this day and age, we gladly repeat that localization is the foundation of any expansion efforts.
+Although it should be common knowledge in this day and age, we are more than happy to repeat the fact that localization is the foundation of any expansion efforts.
 Given the dynamics of online markets, it makes sense to try and reach people who might be interested in what you are offering.
 This is a very simplified reason for this article, so if you want to know why it’s a good idea to translate your website, just keep on reading!

 #1.
 Now you’re speaking my language

 The previous point is a great introduction to your global strategy.
-If your competitors have not yet localized their content for the market you decided to localize for, then you have a great advantage.
+If your competitors have not yet localized their content for the market for which you have decided to localize, then you have a great advantage.
 You can serve your visitors in their native language without anyone to challenge your claim to the throne.

 #3.
 You get conversions as long as you get the visitors

 Of course, one of the most positive effects of website localization is that the number of visitors to your website will increase.
-The level of the increase depends on the target languages you chose to localize your content into.
+The level of the increase depends on the target languages into which you chose to localize your content.
 However, don’t forget that an increase in visits also brings an increase in profit, as more people will buy your product.

 Besides the fact that you will sell more, you will also be recognized by more people in different markets.
 This will increase brand awareness and brand loyalty, as you are providing people with what they need, in a language they understand.
 It goes without saying that bad localization will damage your brand, so make sure to do it properly.

-Google and SEO go hand in hand – remember that Google takes keywords and metadata into account when ranking your website.
-Therefore, localizing your content, along with all these components increases your website’s ranking.
-You know that no-one opens page two in Google Search, so try to reach the first page by localizing your content properly.
+Google and SEO go hand-in-hand – remember that Google takes keywords and metadata into account when ranking your website.
+Therefore, localizing your content along with all of these components increases your website’s ranking.
+You know that nobody ever bothers visiting page 2 of a Google Search, so try to make it to the first page by localizing your content properly.